satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 #### Polymorphic XSS

-Similar to polymorphic viruses, each time a malicious code is attempted, its code changes.
+Similar to polymorphic viruses, each time malicious code is executed, its code changes.
 To avoid pattern-based detection, the attacker often uses **multiple encoding**, and to hide the code, creates it on the fly.

 For example, let's take our “innocent” script: